deskavaenkelt/EcUtbildningDevOps/AgileProjectMethodology/Assignments/README.md

 That's the whole meeting.
 There's no assigning of task from above - the team is autonomous; they do that.
 There is no detailed report management.
 The Scrum Master is responsible for making the obstacles to the team's progress, o impediments, go away.

 ### Sprint Review or Demo Sprint
+At this meeting the team shows what they have accomplished during the Sprint.
+Anyone can come, not only the Product Owner, thr Scrum Master, and the team, but also stakeholders, management, customers, whoever.
+This is an open meeting where the team demonstrates what they were able to move to Done during the Sprint.
+Now, the team should only demonstrate what meets the Definition of Done.
+What is totally and completely finished and can be delivered without any more work.
+It may not be a completed product, but it should be a completed feature of one.

 ### Sprint Retrospective

-## Workflow recap
+After the team has shown what they've accomplished during the last Sprint - that thing that is "done" and can potentially be shipped to customers for feedback - they sit down and think about:
+ - what went right
+ - what could have gone better
+ - and what can be made better

+in the next Sprint.
+What is the improvement in the process that they, as a  team, can implement right away?

+The key thing here is to remember not to blame anyone, you are looking att the process.
+- Why did we miss that?
+- Why did that happen that way?
+- What could make us faster?

+It is crucial, that people as a team take responsibility for their process and outcomes, and seek solutions as a team.
+People hav to bee able to bring up issues that really bother them in a way that is solution orientated rather than accusatory.
+The rest of the team has to have the maturity to hear the feedback, take it in, and look for a solution rather than getting defensive.

+By the end of the meeting the team, and the Scrum Master should agree on one process improvement that they will implement in the next Sprint.
+That process improvement, is sometimes called _kaizen_,should be put into the next Sprints Backlog, with acceptance tests.
+That way the team can easily see if they actually implemented the improvement, and what effect it had on velocity.

+### Sprint Review and Sprint Retrospective plan
 Sprint review should be planed for the last Friday of the sprint at 1 pm.
 With a follow-up Sprint retrospective at 3 pm.
 While the Sprint retrospective is ongoing, the Architects and product owners should have a parallel planning meeting and prioritize for the next Sprint.
-The teams will have their Sprint planning on Monday morning.
+The teams will have their Sprint planning on Monday morning, and takes the teams experience with implements and process improvements into account in the new Sprint.